shaikaymaan18-sketch/Shaik/docs/user/Architectures.md

 ## Linux

 While all modern Linux distributions are supported (Fedora >40, Ubuntu >24.04, Debian >12, Arch, Gentoo, etc.), the vast majority of testing and development for Linux is on Arch and Gentoo.
-Most major build systems changes are tested on Gentoo first and foremost, so if builds fail on any modern distribution no matter what you do, it's likely a bug and should be reported.
+Most major build system changes are tested on Gentoo first and foremost, so if builds fail on any modern distribution no matter what you do, it's likely a bug and should be reported.

 Intel and Nvidia GPU support is limited.
 AMD (RADV) drivers receive first-class testing and are known to provide the most stable Eden experience possible.